annube/cppsandbox/README.md

 # cppsandbox
-Collection of examples solving elementary problems not specific to concrete project.
+Collection of examples solving elementary problems not specific to a concrete project.

 # Examples
 ## 1